statamic/docs/content/collections/tags/get_content.md

 ---
-title: Get Content
+title: Get_Content
-id: a33dd9d3-f2f0-4114-b19d-1126361c327e
 parse_content: false
-overview: |
+intro: |
-  With nothing but a URI, or list of URIs, you can fetch all available data regardless of the content type.
-It is a friend to pages, entries, and taxonomies alike.
+  One of the most flexible ways to fetch content from elsewhere in your site is by using the `get_content` tag.
+Specify a URL and fetch all the data attached to it.
-description: Fetch data by one or more URLs regardless of content type.
+description: Fetch content by URL
 parameters:
   -
     name: from
     type: string
-    description: Pass a local URI or ID as a literal string, variable, or pipe delimited list, and all retrieved data will be available inside the tag pair.
+    description: Pass a local URL or ID as a string, reference to variable, or pipe delimited list, and all retrieved data will be available inside the tag pair.
   -
     name: limit
     type: integer